Channel 4 Racing

-Channel 4 Racing was the name given to the horse racing coverage on the British television stations Channel 4 and More4.
+Channel 4 Racing was the name given to the horse racing coverage on the British television stations Channel 4 and More4, which aired from 1984 to 2016.

 History

 The first transmission of racing on the channel was on 22 March 1984 from Doncaster, as it took over midweek coverage that had previously been on ITV.
 On 5 October 1985, the week after World of Sport ended, Channel 4 took over ITV's Saturday afternoon coverage.